Thushara-Piyasekara/iit-notes-final-year/Formal Methods/Week 5/Week 5 - Lec Notes.md

 # Function Classes

 ## Injective Functions
-- Every target element relates to at most one source element.
+- Target elements with relations relates to at most one source element.
 - Range of the relation has no duplicates.
 ## Surjective Functions
 - Every target element has a relation with one or more source elements.